 - *Roast for 1 hour; check with a meat thermometer after about 50-55 minutes.
 Place thermometer at the thickest part of the meat.
 It should be 165º.
 Do not cook for more than 1 hour 10 minutes; your chicken could dry out.
 If you are roasting separate chicken pieces, test the temperature of the smaller ones and remove them earlier than the thicker ones.
 You can add them in again after the other pieces have reached ideal core temperature.

 - Serve whole or remove the meat from the bone and place in a serving platter.
-Pour the sauce and onion and fennel mixture over the top.
+Pour the sauce and the onion and fennel mixture over the top.
 Delicious!!!

 For convection roasting you can start checking the core temperature at around 45 minutes.